 When creating your plan, think long-term.
 Contemplate how your business is going to scale.
 Plan even for Plan for challenges and market changes.
 Build flexibility into your strategy.

-Understand the legal requirements for your e-commerce business.
+Understand the legal requirements for your e-commerce website.
 Register your business entity with the appropriate authorities.
 Get any licenses or permits required by your particular industry and location.

 - Register your e-commerce business with the appropriate government authority.